andrasguseo/dashboard-notices/readme.txt

 * Once it has been installed or uploaded, simply visit the main plugin list and activate it

 == Frequently Asked Questions ==

+= What if there are still notices appearing after I activate the plugin? =

+Dashboard Notices tries its best to hide admin notices that were created by using the `admin_notices` hook according to the [official documentation](https://developer.wordpress.org/reference/hooks/admin_notices/).
+As a result, notices that are not following those guidelines might still show up.
+A later version might handle those notices.
+Feel free to let me know about these on the [Issues](https://github.com/andrasguseo/dashboard-notices/issues) section of the repository.

 = What if I experience problems? =